Mastering Pain Management: Natural Techniques for Relief

 Tips for effective massage:

-Massage also promotes the release of endorphins, natural pain-relieving chemicals.
+Massage also promotes the release of endorphins.
+These are natural pain-relieving chemicals.

 4. Progressive Muscle Relaxation

-Tensing and then relaxing muscle groups reduces muscle tension and stress, which can amplify pain signals.
+Tensing and then relaxing muscle groups reduces muscle tension and stress.
+These factors can amplify pain signals.

 How to do it: